 Don’t let the delicate nature of hydrosols put you off using them.
 They offer enormous pleasure and therapeutic benefits; especially you follow the simple guidelines for their storage and handling listed below.

-1. Keep Hydrosols in a Dark, Dry, Cool Location.
+#1 Keep Hydrosols in a Dark, Dry, Cool Location

-2. Store in Glass
+#2 Store Hydrosols in Clear Glass

-3. Beware of Headspace
+#3 Beware of Headspace

-4. Keep Everything Sterile
+#4 Keep Everything Sterile

-It is easy to contaminate your hydrosol with unseen bacteria from fingers, pipettes, a funnel, an unsterilized bottle during transfer and even your nose.
+It is easy to contaminate your hydrosol with unseen bacteria from fingers, pipettes, a funnel, an unsterilized bottle during transfer, and even your nose.
 Don’t let anything come in direct contact with the hydrosol or its bottle.
-Pour the amount of hydrosol you need into a sterilize container then work with that, rather than risk contaminating the entire bottle.
+Pour the amount of hydrosol you need into a sterilized container then work with that, rather than risk contaminating the entire bottle.
 Sterilize everything that comes in contact with your hydrosol sterile with Everclear Grain Alcohol or Vodka.
 I like to spray the container with Everclear, then let it air dry.

-5. Watch out for the “Bloom”
+#5 Watch out for the “Bloom”

 Sometimes when hydrosols are contaminated they grow a “bloom” (such a lovely word for something so nasty).
-The bloom can look like a bit of white material or ghostly blob floating around the bottom.
+The bloom can look like a bit of white material or a ghostly blob floating around the bottom.
 It can also be dark.
 I mentioned above in “Store in Glass”, although dark bottles are nice for storing your hydrosol, they make it hard to see a hydrosol bloom.
 You can sometimes hold a colored glass bottle up to the light

-6. Record the Purchase Date
+#6 Record the Purchase Date

 Would you like to learn more about Hydrosols?